Join as an Intended Parent

 Relationship Status

-If applying as a couple, intended parents must be in a long term relationship or married.
-Sole, individual parents are now eligible to apply to SurrogacyUK and apply for the parental order.
+If applying as a couple, intended parents must be in an enduring relationship or married.
+Solo or individual intended parents are also welcome to apply and must be eligible to apply for a parental order under UK law.

 Gametes